 When Holland America Line launched Koningsdam last year they not only inaugurated their first new ship in six years, they also introduced some new culinary delights.
 In addition to the main dining room and favorites such as Pinnacle Grill, the Italian Canaletto and the pan-Asian Tamarind, Koningsdam features the French seafood restaurant Sel de Mer, a new farm-to-table dinner experience in the Culinary Arts Center and traditional Dutch treats and European beer in the Grand Dutch Cafe.

-Holland America Line recently invited us for a culinary walk onboard their new pride and joy.
+Holland America Line recently invited us for a culinary walk aboard their new pride and joy, Koningsdam.
 We started our culinary adventure with a visit to the Main Dining Room.

 Spanning two floors the dining room’s modern interior is marked by curved pillars leading up to the ceiling with colourful glass light fixtures.
 At the center of the room stands a two-story high wine tower wrapped by a copper enclosure.
 The restaurant offers the traditional two seatings and menus that highlight the dishes of Holland America Line’s Culinary Council.

 As we make our way along Deck 2 towards the Culinary Arts Center we pass nine interactive displays that allow guests to explore the lives of food and wine dignitaries, their culinary secrets, recipe tips and favorite dishes.